Pressure Cooker Seasoned Vegetable Ghee Rice is a quick healthy side dish, which can be made into a main course, just by adding chicken or shrimp.

 - Add Broccoli and mix through.
 Place lid loosely on top for 1 minute.

-- Add Carrots and Carrots to Pressure Cooker cooking pot.
+Add Carrots and Cabbages to Pressure Cooker cooking pot.
 Stir until broccoli is desired tenderness, approximately 2 minutes.

 - Mix in Cashews.